 Bill lowered his voice forcing Banda to lean forward to hear him.

 “P…please let me stay.
 I am scared without Betty” he stammered.
-Banda laughed in his face, a little spit landing on his cheek.
+Banda laughed in his face, spit landing on his cheek.

 “What… what have you done?” she looked up at Bill, her face going pale.

 “Bastard!” she reached to grab him but he nimbly stepped out of her way.
-She turned to Betty but slipped in the blood, down with a hard thump.
-She screamed in pain, her face twisted in pure rage and tried to crawl towards them.
+She turned to Betty but slipped in the blood, going down with a hard thump.
+She screamed in pain, her face twisted in pure rage and she tried to crawl towards them.
 Betty walked away from her and went to Bill.
-He knelt down, careful to avoid the blood.
+He bent down as far as he could, careful to avoid the blood.